 Integrated Model

-The integrated model aims to create a seamless flow of materials, information, and financial transactions, enabling greater visibility, responsiveness, and optimization of the overall supply chain.
+The integrated supply chain model aims to create a seamless flow of materials, information, and financial transactions, enabling greater visibility, responsiveness, and optimization of the overall supply chain.
 It promotes the sharing of information, resources, and decision-making processes, emphasizing collaboration and coordination among all members of the supply chain, including suppliers, manufacturers, distributors, and retailers.

 SCOR Model (Supply Chain Operations Reference)